Just two months before her wedding, Arianne noticed a little nerve symptom in her calf every time she sat down or crossed her legs.

 As a physical therapist, Arianne was eager to find out why this was happening, so she consulted a physician and went for an MRI.

 The MRI confirmed her suspicions, it was cancer.
 Arianne had stage 3 liposarcoma - a rare type of cancer that begins in the fat cells, most often in the muscles of the limbs or in the abdomen.
+Here, she shares what it was like being diagnosed with cancer and how she held tenaciously to life:

 Holding on to Her Happily Ever After